hammerspace-solutions/Terraform-AWS/README.md

 * `project_name`: Project name for tagging and resource naming.
 * `ssh_keys_dir`: Directory containing SSH public keys (Default: `"./ssh_keys"`).
 * `allow_root`: Allow root access to SSH (Default: `false`).
-* `deploy_components`: Components to deploy.
-Valid values in the list are: "all", "clients", "storage", "hammerspace", "ecgroup", "ansible".
-* `capacity_reservation_create_timeout`: The duration to wait for a capacity reservation to be fulfilled before timing out.
-(Default: `"5m"`).
 * `placement_group_name`: Optional: The name of the placement group to create and launch instances into.
 If left blank, no placement group is used.
 * `placement_group_strategy`: The strategy to use for the placement group: cluster, spread, or partition (Default: `cluster`).